Renters should always be prepared to upend their lives. That’s how renting works, especially when you’re on a month-to-month lease in your home.

-But this upheaval doesn’t always come from an unexpected move.
-A fire, or a break-in, or a malfunctioning appliance that floods your basement could destroy your valued belongings.
+But this upheaval doesn’t always come from an unexpected move to the other side of town.
+A fire, a break-in, or a malfunctioning appliance that floods your basement could destroy your valued belongings.

-When this happens your landlord’s property owners insurance will not replace your things.
-You’d need your own renters insurance for that.
+When this happens your landlord’s insurance will not replace your things.
+You’d need your own renters insurance policy for that.

-Yes, renters coverage will require you to pay an extra monthly bill, but its benefits are hard to ignore.
+Yes, renters coverage creates yet another monthly bill, but its benefits are hard to ignore.